davmirand/tuning_mod/assess-tuning/readme.txt

 dtntune is use to tune the Linux host for networking purposes.
 Please type "sudo ./dtnmenu" and follow instructions to tune system

-Note: This package requires 'lshw' and 'dmidecode' utilities tools
-      to be installed on the system

 Additional Notes:
 There are 4 files that are used in conjunction with the Tuning Module:
 i.   user_config.txt